miladnia/MangaFace/README.md

 ```

 ## License

-The MangaFace is open-source project licensed under the [MIT license](https://opensource.org/licenses/MIT).
-For the full copyright and license information, please view the LICENSE file that was distributed with this source code.
+MangaFace is an open-source project licensed under the [MIT license](https://opensource.org/licenses/MIT).
+For the full copyright and license information, please view the [LICENSE](LICENSE) file that was distributed with this source code.